-11.2 PHASE II - FINANCIAL PROPOSAL (30 points)
+11.2.
+PHASE II - FINANCIAL PROPOSAL (30 points)

-Financial proposals will be evaluated (using component 6) following completion of the technical evaluation.
+Financial proposals will be evaluated following completion of the technical evaluation.
 The proponent with the lowest evaluated cost will be awarded 30 points.
 Other financial proposals will receive pro-rated points based on the relationship of the proponents' prices to that of the lowest evaluated cost.